Topic

 October 29, 2025

-Understanding transferable tax credit carrybacks
+Understanding transferable tax credit carrybacks and carryforwards

 Transferable tax credits have created new opportunities for taxpayers to participate in the clean energy transition while offsetting tax liability.
 Understanding the mechanics of carrybacks and carryforwards is essential to capturing their full benefit.